 The repair procedure could differ depending on the vehicle.
 When you receive a letter alerting you that parts are available, the letter will describe the repair and provide a guideline of how long it will take.
 When you receive the letter, please contact your dealer to schedule a service appointment.
 At that time, your dealer will be able to tell you approximately how long the recall repair will take.

-Ford Motor Company is not providing long-term loaners for all vehicles that fall under the Takata recalls at this time.
-However, Ford and Lincoln dealers are committed to providing excellent customer service and may be able to provide loaner vehicles in certain circumstances.
-To determine if you qualify, please contact the Ford Customer Relationship Center in the U.S. at 866.436.7332 and in Canada at 800.565.3673.
+Safety is our top priority.
+Ford Motor Company is providing loaner vehicles in circumstances where replacement inflators are not available for certain vehicles that fall under the Takata recalls.
+Owners should contact the Ford Customer Relationship Center in the U.S. at 866.436.7332 and in Canada at 800.565.3673.

 Ford Motor Company products currently in development will not be equipped with Takata airbag inflators that use ammonium nitrate.